Top 3 used estate cars for £10,000

 The second-generation i30 tourer makes up for its slightly lacklustre driving experience with a huge amount of equipment; even base models come with cruise control and autonomous emergency braking, while the interior is light years ahead of its predecessor’s.

-Hyundai loaded the i30 with technology.
-Mid-range se nav trim features parking sensors, a reversing camera, automatic headlamps and an eight-inch touchscreen.
+Hyundai loaded the i30 with technology, with this mid-range SE Nav trim featuring parking sensors, a reversing camera, automatic headlamps and an eight-inch touchscreen.
 The Tourer also has a decent-sized boot, with a maximum capacity of 1,650 litres.

 It may be the least engaging car here, but the i30’s comfortable suspension and gutsy diesel mean it’s suited to motorway driving.
 Hyundai’s 134bhp 1.6-litre four-cylinder is capable of returning fuel economy of up to 65.7mpg – and there’s a healthy 300nm on offer, making it ideal for carrying passengers or luggage.